Dec 27, 2025

 Interiors: Depth Over "Sad Beige"

-The Quiet Edit: If you are tired of living in a white box but terrified of "dopamine decor," this is your safe harbor.
-We call it "Saturated Earth."
+If you're tired of living in a white box but terrified of "dopamine decor," this is the sweet spot.
+It's depth without the noise.

 The Palette: Think deep terracotta, warm ochre, and our current obsession: Cordovan.
 It is a rich, reddish-brown leather tone that feels historic rather than trendy.